Overview of the Grade 6 Mathematics Program

-• Grade 6 is Secondary Math: Duxbury Middle School consists of Grades 6, 7and 8.
-The focus of the Grade 6 mathematics curriculum is to build sophisticated mathematical techniques from Grade 5, and to prepare students for Pre-Algebra in Grade Seven and Algebra 1 in Grade 8.
-The Middle school secondary math curriculum will ensure a smooth transition into high school leveled mathematics.
+• Grade 6 is Secondary Math: Duxbury Middle School consists of grades 6, 7, and 8.
+The focus of the Grade 6 mathematics curriculum is to build on sophisticated mathematical techniques from Grade 5 and to prepare students for Pre-Algebra in Grade 7 and Algebra 1 in Grade 8.
+The Middle school secondary math curriculum will ensure a smooth transition into high school mathematics.

-• Literacy Focus: With a focus on literacy skills across every discipline, this was examined extensively.
-This program is designed to keep students’ minds open and thinking, and provides well thought- out reading and writing activities into every lesson.
-Every unit begins with a“Vocabulary Builder”, complete with graphic organizers.
-Every unit has designed the majority of the problems to expect students to write to explain answers, and to comprehensively read to break down and solve situations.
+• Literacy Focus: With a focus on literacy skills across every discipline, math literacy was examined extensively.
+This program is designed to keep students’ minds open and thinking, as well as providing them with applicable reading and writing activities for every lesson.
+Every unit begins with a“Vocabulary Builder,” complete with graphic organizers.
+Unit design also provide opportunities for students to write to explain answers, and to comprehensively read to break down and solve situations.

 • Assessments, Including Standardized Test Readiness: There are several types of formative and summative assessments built into the program.
 Mid-chapter reviews, activities, projects, unit benchmarks, and pre-tests are some examples.
-In addition, there are specifically designed problems in every unit that assess students with similar forms found on the SAT, AP and MCAS.
-Formats include multiple choice, short answer and scaffolded open response questions.
+In addition, there are specifically-designed problems in every unit that assess students with similar forms found on the SAT, AP, and MCAS tests.
+Formats include multiple choice, short answer, and scaffolded open-response questions.